Magnetism in Gemstones

 Rubies that have more vivid and purer red colors (as the Burma Ruby pictured below right) have higher chromium content and less magnetic susceptibility than darker Rubies.
 Burma Rubies can have very low iron content (< 0.1% iron oxide Fe2O3).

-We can see stronger chromium absorption spectra in vivid red gems when we use a hand-held spectroscope or a spectrometer.
+In low-iron Rubies with vivid red color, we can see chromium absorption spectra using a hand-held spectroscope or a spectrometer.
 As with Sapphire, Rubies formed in metamorphic low-iron regions such as Mogok in Burma or Winza in Tanzania tend to show the purer red colors, while Rubies from igneous high-iron regions such as Thailand tend to show dark grayish-red colors and greater magnetism.

 Our investigations of natural Ruby found that the degree of fluorescence corresponds inversely to the measured degree of magnetic susceptibility.
 In other words, the more magnetic a natural Ruby is, the less fluorescent it is.
 This is because iron suppresses or masks the fluorescence produced by chromium, as noted by Basil Anderson while working with the spectroscope over 60 years ago.
 The low-iron Burma Ruby pictured below is weakly magnetic and shows strong red fluorescence under long wave UV light.